SL0TR/moha-coin/README.md

-# SL0TR-Coin is a Coin system based on Block Chain.
+# mohaCoin is a Coin system based on Block Chain.